jianliu10/jianliu.github.io/_posts/2018-12-21-DI-batch-promotion-enhancement.md

 This document describes the four challenges in PROMO-DI data integration component in DWH, and its automation & enhancement design.

-The four challenges are common for most of data warehouse system.
+The four challenges are common for most of data warehouse systems.
 I wrote this document for data engineering research purpose only.

 ## Abbreviations